makerdao/auction-keeper/README.md

 ```
 ## Quickstart for Collateral Auctions

 ### 1).
-Create simple null model in `model.sh`
+Create simple null bidding model in `model.sh`
 Bidders of fixed discount auctions don't determine the price.
 They simply receive collateral at a fixed discount(currently 95% of market price).
+For debt and surplus auctions, the model will bid a price, but for collateral auctions, no price is required in `model.sh`

-Put this in `model.sh` and `chmod +x model.sh`.
+For collateral auctions, put this in `model.sh` and `chmod +x model.sh`.
 ```
 #!/usr/bin/env bash
 while true; do